devfelipereis/flutter-mvi/README.md

 # MVI - Model-View-Intent for Flutter

-An implementation of the MVI (Model-View-Intent) pattern for Flutter that uses the `signals` package for managing state.
+A clean and efficient implementation of the MVI (Model-View-Intent) pattern for Flutter using ValueListenable for reactive state management.

-This package provides a basic structure to implement the MVI pattern in your Flutter projects, helping you to build reactive and predictable user interfaces.
+This package provides a robust architecture to implement the MVI pattern in your Flutter projects, helping you build reactive, predictable, and testable user interfaces.

 ## What is MVI?

-MVI is a unidirectional data flow architecture pattern that helps in managing the state of your application in a more predictable way.
-It is composed of three main components:
+MVI is a unidirectional data flow architecture pattern that helps manage application state predictably.
+It consists of three main components:

 -   **Model**: Represents the state of the application.
 It's an immutable object that holds all the data needed for the view.
 -   **View**: The user interface (UI) that displays the state.
 In Flutter, this would be your widgets.
 -   **Intent**: Represents an intention to change the state.
 These are usually triggered by user interactions with the UI.

+Additionally, this implementation supports **Effects** for handling one-time side effects like navigation, showing snackbars, or other UI actions that don't affect state.

-## Core Concepts
+## Core Components

-This implementation is built around a few core components:

--   `BaseViewModel`: A class that holds the business logic.
-It receives intents, processes them, and emits new states.
--   `ViewModelMixin`: A mixin that can be used with a `StatefulWidget`'s `State` to automatically listen to state changes from a `BaseViewModel` and rebuild the UI.
+### Base Classes

+-   **`BaseState`**: Abstract base class for all state objects.
+States should be immutable.
+-   **`BaseEvent`**: Abstract base class for all events (intents) that can trigger state changes.
+-   **`BaseEffect`**: Abstract base class for all effects (one-time side effects).

+### ViewModels

+-   **`SimpleViewModel`**: For state management without effects.
+-   **`ViewModel`**: For state management with effects support.

+### Mixins

+-   **`SimpleViewModelMixin`**: Mixin for connecting widgets to SimpleViewModels.
+-   **`ViewModelMixin`**: Mixin for connecting widgets to ViewModels with effects support.

-## State Management with Signals
+## State Management with ValueListenable

-This MVI implementation uses the [signals](https://pub.dev/packages/signals) package to manage the state.
-The state of a `BaseViewModel` is a `Signal` that can be observed by the UI.
-When a new state is emitted, the UI is automatically rebuilt.
+This MVI implementation uses Flutter's built-in `ValueListenable` and `ValueNotifier` for reactive state management.
+The state is observable and automatically triggers UI rebuilds when changed.

 ## Getting Started